-- Students identify the unifying theme of their program and present their concept to the General Studies Chair (the Provost or designate).
-Prospective majors must have their proposal approved and be admitted to the General Studies major in order to register for any courses. - In conference with an Advisor appointed by the General Studies Chair, students make a list of the courses they have completed or plan to take that will apply toward their academic goal.
-This list must comprise a minimum of 45 semester credits, all of which are related to the area of concentration.
-These courses must come from at least two departments, but may come from any number of areas, so long as interrelationships are discernible.
-A minimum of 20 credits must be 3000- and 4000- level courses. - Students then draft a statement that describes the proposed major theme and discusses the interrelationships among the courses that were chosen. - Students then submit their proposal to the Provost for approval.
+- Students identify the unifying theme of their program and present their concept at a meeting with the General Studies Chair (the Provost or designate). - In conference with an Advisor appointed by the General Studies Chair, students make a list of the courses they have completed or plan to take that will apply toward their academic goals.
+This list must comprise a minimum of 45 semester credits, all of which are related to the areas of concentration.

+The courses in the Primary Concentration (24 credits) are to be selected from one academic discipline offered at NU.
+The courses in the Secondary Concentration may come from any number of areas as long as interrelationships are discernible.

+A minimum of 20 credits between the two concentrations must be upper division (3000- and 4000- level) courses.

+- Students draft a statement that describes the proposed major theme and discusses the interrelationships among the courses that were chosen. - This proposal is submitted to the General Studies Chair for approval.
 The contract must be approved at least 30 credits prior to graduation.